 Of all the comparison categories in our review, this is where we saw the most significant differences.
 For example, the lightest tents tested are the MSR Advance Pro, Stephenson's Warmlite 2R, Rab Latok, and Black Diamond Firstlight and HiLight, which all have packed weights of around 3 lbs 5 oz.
 All of these tents had "minimal weights" of about 2 lbs 13 oz with no stakes, guylines, and pole bag.

 The North Face Assault has a packed weight of 3 lbs 10 ounces but provided a lot more ventilation and versatility for only five extra ounces.
-On the other end of the spectrum was the Mountain Hardwear Trango 2, which weighs 8.88 pounds.
 The Hilleberg Tarra was even more cumbersome, weighing in at 9.5 pounds.